Erdiko/user-admin/CONTRIBUTING.md

 The following will work on OS X and Linux, you may need to adjust accordingly if you are on a PC.
 This checks out (git clone) all the erdiko repos

   git clone git@github.com:Erdiko/user-admin.git
-  cd user-admin
-  git checkout develop

-  cd scripts/dev
+  cd user-admin/scripts/dev
   ./install-dev.sh

-Convenient script to update all of the git repos.
+We have included a convenient script to update all of the git repos.
 Use this whenever you want to pull the latest from ALL the repos.
 You don't need to run it right now.

   ./update-dev.sh